ibm-cloud-docs/direct-link/faqs.md

 You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link.
 {:shortdesc}

-## How does Direct Link "on Classic" differ from the new Direct Link solution being rolled out this year?
+## How does Direct Link on Classic differ from the new Direct Link "2.0" offering?
 {: #differentiators}
 {: faq}

-The new Direct Link offering differs from this Direct Link classic infrastructure in that Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The new Direct Link "2.0" offering differs from the Direct Link classic infrastructure in that Direct Link "2.0" is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

-The initial rollout of the new Direct Link solution is in the Dallas and Washington D.C. sites.
+The initial rollout of Direct Link "2.0" is in the Dallas and Washington D.C. sites.
 The zone-region model allows for multiple data centers to exist in a single zone.

+The new Direct Link"2.0" offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
+Classic Direct Link can only reach Classic VPC on a limited basis, and cannot reach VPC Gen 2 at all.

-For information about the "next generation" Direct Link offerings (Direct Link Dedicated being the first), see [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+For more information about the differences between the new Direct Link Dedicated "2.0" offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order) and [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 {: tip}

 ## How does IBM Cloud Direct Link work?
 {: #how-does-ibm-cloud-direct-link-work}
 {:faq}

 For every Direct Link customer, the {{site.data.keyword.cloud}} team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.cloud_notm}} cross-connect router (XCR) and the customer's edge router (CER).
-Then, {{site.data.keyword.cloud_notm}} and the customer configure BGP to exchange routes between the environments.
+Then, {{site.data.keyword.cloud_notm}} and the customer configure Border Gateway Protocol (BGP) to exchange routes between the environments.
 Finally, {{site.data.keyword.cloud_notm}} places the customer into a VRF to allow for the implementation of non-unique routes to the private address space of the customer's remote network.

 ## Does IBM Cloud meter bandwidth for Direct Link products?
 {: #does-ibm-cloud-meter-bandwidth-for-direct-link-products}